-Seahawks coach Pete Carroll says he’d be okay with delaying training camp
+Seahawks coach Pete Carroll says he’d be OK with delaying training camp

 With each league planning to play games beginning later this month that could give the NFL that much more insight on how to safely return as well, Carroll said.

-NFL teams conducted their offseason programs through holding virtual meetings and conditioning sessions, and players have also been holding some informal small-group workouts.
+NFL teams conducted their offseason programs through virtual meetings and conditioning sessions, and players have also been holding some informal small-group workouts.

-Carroll mentioned quarterback Russell Wilson’s workouts in the San Diego area and said what he has seen combined with how Wilson worked in the offseason program has him thinking that Wilson is “the best he’s ever been.”
+Carroll mentioned quarterback Russell Wilson’s workouts in the San Diego area and said what he has seen, combined with how Wilson worked in the offseason program, has him thinking that Wilson is “the best he’s ever been.”

 That’s an almost annual refrain from Carroll about Wilson this time of year, but it also seemed to indicate he’s confident that Wilson, at least, would be able to get up to speed quickly once camp begins, with Carroll thinking for now that what is more important than the length of training camp is assuring that it is a safe one.

-“The whole ides is can we protect our people?”
+“The whole idea is, can we protect our people?”
 Carroll said.
 “How can we protect our players and their families, our coaches and their families and all of the people who support us as we go through the process of unveiling a football season.
 There’s so much that goes into it.
 The thing that I am feeling right now is we would like all the information we can get.
 We want to be as smart as we can as we make these choices and decisions as we move forward.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.